What are FTSE Indices?

 These indices are of different types, and some of them are as follows –

 - FTSE 100- This index is the most widely used index in the UK economy.
-It represents the overall performance of the UK economy by measuring the capitalized value of the market of the UK economy by taking the records and values of the top 100 companies listed on the London Stock Exchange, which are ranked on the basis of their market capitalization.
+It represents the overall performance of the UK economy by measuring the capitalized value of the market of the UK economy by taking the records and values of the top 100 companies listed on the London Stock Exchange, which are ranked based on their market capitalization.
 This index also resonates with the fluctuation in the exchange rate of currency ‘pound’.

-- FTSE 250- As the FTSE 100 is evaluated by using the capitalization value of top 100 companies (can also be termed as Big Giants) in the UK Market, which almost covers the 80% of the total market capitalization; FTSE 250 is calculated by using the value of the next 250 companies (mainly ranked from 101th to 350th company).
+- FTSE 250- As the FTSE 100 is evaluated by using the capitalization value of the top 100 companies (can also be termed as Big Giants) in the UK Market, which almost covers the 80% of the total market capitalization; FTSE 250 is calculated by using the value of the next 250 companies (mainly ranked from 101th to 350th company).

 - FTSE 350- This Index is calculated by considering the market capitalization of all the 350 companies covered by the FTSE 100 & FTSE 250.
 This Index is less likely used in comparison to the FTSE 100 & FTSE 250.
 This Index, however, covers all the large-cap companies as well as medium-cap companies.

-- FTSE Small Cap- This Index is calculated by using the values of the companies that have relatively lower market capitalization and are large in number.
+- FTSE Small Cap- This Index is calculated using the values of the companies that have relatively lower market capitalization and are large in number.